Achmad96/survival-game/README.md

 # Survival Game

 Survival-Game is a simple game with a 2D layout.
-Players must kill other entities and health must be greater than 0 to win the game, otherwise, you will lose the game.
+Players must kill other entities and the player's health must be greater than 0 to win the game, otherwise, you will lose the game.
+Some healing objects also help you survive in this game even though it's random.

 ## Entities and the attributes